Mariners beat Rangers 3-1 as Anderson earns 1st Seattle win

 Rookie Cal Raleigh scored Seattle’s first two runs, on sacrifice flies by Ty France in the third inning and Mitch Haniger in the fifth.

+“Here comes Heim again with two out in the ninth inning,” Mariners manager Scott Servais said he was thinking.
+“He (Sewald) was out a few days and was fresh, but you never know what you’re going to get.
+Heck of a job.”

 Rangers rookie starter Taylor Hearn (2-4) allowed two runs in five innings in making the best of his five career big league starts, four of them coming this season to go with 31 relief appearances.
-Hearn set career highs with five innings pitched and 72 pitches.
+Hearn set career highs with five innings pitched and 72 pitches with manager Chris Woodward planning the stretch him further.
 He struck out two and walked none.

+“If I had it my way, I wouldn’t want to know how many pitches I’ll throw,” Hearn said.
+“I always tell (pitching coach Doug Mathis), ‘Just tell me when to stop.’ ”

 Raleigh was hit by a first-pitch fastball in the third and advanced to third on a single by J. P. Crawford.
 In the fifth, Raleigh reached on a one-out single and went to third when Crawford doubled just inside first base.